JulianHayward/AzADServicePrincipalInsights/README.md

 Insights and change tracking on Azure Active Directory Service Principals (Enterprise Applications and Applications)

 # Updates
+* 20220505_1
+    * fix: `using:scriptPath` variable in foreach parallel (this is only relevant for Azure DevOps and GitHub if you have a non default folder structure in your repository) - thanks Matt :)
 * 20220501_1
     * parameter `-ManagementGroupId` accepts multiple Management Groups in form of an array e.g. `.\pwsh\AzADServicePrincipalInsights.ps1 -ManagementGroupId @('mgId0', 'mgId1')`
     * new parameter `-OnlyProcessSPsThatHaveARoleAssignmentInTheRelevantMGScopes`.
 You may want to only report on Service Principals that have RBAC permissions on Azure resources at and below that Management Group scope(s) (Management Groups, Subscriptions, Resource Groups and Resources)
-    * Role assignments on Azure resources - mark those RBAC Role assignments which leverage a RBAC Role definitions that can create role assignments as critical
+    * Role assignments on Azure resources - mark those RBAC Role assignments which leverage a RBAC Role definition that can create role assignments as critical
     * updated YAML workflow/pipeline files
     * minor bug fixes
     * performance optimization